Podcast

 Ep.
 46: Who's afraid of AI?
 How theological educators can think about AI

-There has been considerable concern about artificial intelligence (AI) and its use in theological higher education, particularly as it relates to cheating.
-But Greg Henson, president of Kairos University, and Ruth McGillivray, Executive vice president of Northwest Seminary and College, say there's more to it than that.
+There has been considerable concern about AI and its use in theological higher education, particularly as it relates to cheating.
+But Greg Henson, president of Kairos University, and Ruth McGillivray, executive vice president of Northwest Seminary and College, believe there's more to it than that.
 In this episode, they discuss the opportunities for theological schools to explore with AI.